 An employee who wishes to quit may terminate the employment contract by providing 20 days of notice, or 45 days for a management position.
 The employee is not required to provide a reason for the termination.
 Several categories of employees are exempt from termination in Romania, most notably employees who are temporarily unable to work and employees who are pregnant or on maternity leave, parental leave, or leave to care for a sick child up to seven years old.

-Severance is not required by law in Romania, although it is sometimes required by contract or collective agreement.
-Employers sometimes pay severance, particularly in the case of collective redundancies.
-There is no standard amount or formula, but one month of salary is widely viewed as an appropriate sum.
+Severance is not required in Romania, although it is sometimes required by contract or collective agreement.
+Employers sometimes pay severance in the case of collective redundancies.
+There is no standard amount or formula.